 The Department of History at the University of Illinois at Urbana-Champaign participates in an interdisciplinary field in the study of Late Antiquity, encompassing the Late Roman, Early Medieval, and Early Byzantine periods (third through seventh centuries CE).
 Late Antiquity now is recognized as one of the most significant periods of the human past.
 In the west, Late Antiquity saw the gradual withering of classical society, government, and religion, and the formation of a strictly western European, Christian society that eventually would culminate in the modern‑day western European nations.
 And in the eastern Mediterranean, the Roman Empire continued and evolved as the "Byzantine Empire," and the seventh century saw the birth of another major world religion, Islam, along with the Islamic caliphate.
 The field in Late Antiquity has interdisciplinary aspects ranging from geographical (eastern and western Europe, North Africa, the Near East), to methodological (including palaeography, epigraphy, numismatics, prosopography, and computer applications), to topical (too numerous to mention), and to disciplinary (cited below).
 It is the only program of its kind in the state and surrounding area.
 Its associated faculty in Ancient and Medieval Studies in the Department of History and in other university Departments have international reputations in their fields and provide the opportunity to craft a program of study in Late Antiquity of unparalleled richness and depth.

-The field is the home of the Biographical Database for Late Antiquity and the Internet Discussion Lists LT-ANTIQ, NUMISM-L, and PROSOP-L, and the Society for Late Antiquity.
+The field is the home of the Biographical Database for Late Antiquity,the Internet Discussion Lists LT-ANTIQ, NUMISM-L, and PROSOP-L, and the Society for Late Antiquity.

 Containing more than eight million volumes, the University of Illinois Library is the third largest academic library in the nation, and the Classics Library is the starting point for accessing a multitude of late antique resources.
 We also are affiliated with the Newberry Library of Chicago, which boasts particularly fine collections in Renaissance and early modern Europe.